High Quality Large Format FDM 3D Printing

 Xometry can produce FDM parts with large build volumes up to 24″ x 36″ x 36″

-FDM parts do not require tooling which reduces the manufacturing lead time from weeks to days, allowing for faster innovation and speed to market.
+FDM parts do not require tooling which reduces the manufacturing lead time from weeks to days.

 FDM is capable of producing end-use parts on-demand, increasing throughput and helping you get to market faster.